rozennjb/simurex2018_workshop/celliern/data_explore/README.md

 ## Abstract

-This workshop will give an overview of the modern data exploration stack developed these past year by the Python community.
-We will quickly see how to work in an interactive way via some tool as
+This workshop will give an overview of the modern data exploration stack developed these past years by the Python community.
+We will quickly see how to work in an interactive way via some tools as

 - The jupyter notebooks.
 - Pandas, the data analysis library for Python, inspired by the R language.